arapulido/katacoda-scenarios/progressive/step8.md

 frontendv2       1/1     1            1           27s   app=ecommerce,service=frontendv2
 ```

-Click again on the "Service Ingress" tab and refresh several times the page.
+Click again on the "Ingress Service" tab and refresh several times the page.
 As you can see, you still only see version 1.0 for the `frontend` service.
 The reason is that we haven't added an Ingress object for the second service.
 Let's do that now.

 We are going to create a second Ingress object for our canary service.
 Open the file called `manifest-files/ingress/ecommerce-v2/ingressv2.yaml`{{open}} and try to spot the differences with the first frontend Ingress object.
 You can spot the differences running the following `diff` command: `diff -u manifest-files/ingress/ingressv1.yaml  manifest-files/ingress/ecommerce-v2/ingressv2.yaml`{{execute}}